nzakas/understandinges6/manuscript/03-Objects.md

         }
     };

 This shorthand syntax creates a method on the `person` object just as the previous example did.

-There are several important differences between the two ways of assigning methods to an object literal.
-First, methods assigned using the shorthand syntax cannot be used as a constructor.
-That means if you try to use the `new` operator with such a method, you'll get an error.
-For example:

-    var person = {
-        name: "Nicholas",
-        sayName() {
-            console.log(this.name);
-        }
-    };

-    // TypeError: Cannot use shorthand method as a constructor var something = new person.sayName();

-Here, an error is thrown when the `new` operator is used with `person.sayName()` because the method cannot be used as a constructor.

-Methods defined using the shorthand syntax are enumerable, so they will show up in a `for-in` loop and in the array returned from `Object.keys()` and `Object.getOwnPropertyNames()`.
+There is no difference aside from saving you some keystrokes.